slidenerd/ec2-mean-test/EC2.md

  12. If you are looking at this screen, give yourself a BIG PAT on your back.
  13. **We have successfully installed Ubuntu 18.04 on EC2**

-# Connect to EC2 with SSH keys
+# Step 2: Connect to EC2 with SSH keys
  1. Open Terminal on OSX
  2. Type `ssh -i pem_file_location hostname`
  3. If you are not familiar with how the SSH command is used, type `man ssh` which will show you the manual in the Terminal window of OSX